Salvadoran diaspora in Los Angeles: History and Reasons For Migration

 Salvadorans first started migrating to the United States after World War I following shipping lines that went to ports in Los Angeles.
 There they hoped to find jobs in coffee shipping and processing.
 Salvadoran Americans started emigrating from El Salvador in high numbers during the Salvadoran Civil War in the 1980s.
 About 20-30% of Salvadorans left the country and about half of them migrated to the U.S. the rate of emigration from El Salvador reached a peak of 46 persons per 1,000 population in 1981.

 The reasons for which Salvadorans have migrated to United States vary but most of the academic community and organizations such as the U.S. Committee for Refugees and Immigrants and American Civil Liberties Union believe that migration trends are mostly derived from "direct fear of political violence and persecution."
 According to the Roman Catholic Archdiocese of San Salvador, which recorded many events, during the high instability of the early 1980s, there were many political killings, many of which were done by the government.
 Crops were also destroyed which worsen the already unstable economy and farmers who lived off their crops.
 With the amount of instability increasing in El Salvador, large numbers of internal migration occurred within the country that eventually resulted in the external migration of many people.
 The U.S government played a role in these situations.
-The U.S was supportive of the Salvadoran government during the civil war due to their mutual dislike of the leftist rebel group FMLN (Farabundo Mardi National Liberation Front).
+The U.S was supportive of the Salvadoran government during the civil war due to their mutual dislike of the leftist rebel group FMLN (Farabundo Marti National Liberation Front).
 However, the U.S State and Justice departments argue that increased violence has only caused the economic hardship to worsen which then gives more people more reason to emigrate.
 The Reagan administration first refused to classify incoming Salvadoran immigrants as refugees because it believed that they were merely seeking economic prosperity.